 Camping Water Station - Camping Hack #9

-- Water Container With Spigot - 5 to 7 Gallon - You can get these at outdoor supply stores or DIY home improvement stores.
+- Water Container With Spigot: A 5 to 7-gallon water container, available at outdoor supply stores or DIY home improvement stores.

 - Sturdy Paper Towel Holder: Invest in a durable paper towel holder to ensure longevity.

 - Bungee Cords: Use 18-inch bungee cords (number may vary depending on the container size) to secure the towel dispenser.

 - Water Bucket: Purchase an inexpensive 5-gallon bucket from a home improvement store.
 This bucket will collect grey water and prevent your campsite from becoming muddy.

 - Trash Can With Lid: Choose a trash container with a secure lid to prevent paper towels from blowing around the campground.

 - Soap: Any soap of your preference will work, though foam dispensers are commonly used.

 - Paper Towels: Opt for Select-A-Size paper towels to promote efficient use.